Azure/data-api-builder/samples/books/README.md

 }
 ```

+In the CLI tool we can use the option `--linking.object` to provide the linking object in the json config.

-the above configuration it telling Hawaii that a `book` entity will have a `authors` property thjat will connected it to an `author` entity with a cardinalit of `many` and that such relatioship is implemented via `dbo.book_authors` in the underlying database.
+the above configuration it telling Hawaii that a `book` entity will have a `authors` property that will connected it to an `author` entity with a cardinalit of `many` and that such relatioship is implemented via `dbo.book_authors` in the underlying database.
 A sample of the GraphQL that can be used to query books and related authors is:

 ```graphql
 {